-- 1. Access Recovery Manager in either of the following ways: - Select Start > All Programs > Recovery Manager > Recovery Manager. - or - - Restart the computer and press f11 while the "Press <F11> for recovery" message is displayed on the screen.
-Then select Recovery Manager.
+- 1. Access Recovery Manager in either of the following ways: - Select Start > All Programs > Recovery Manager > Recovery Manager.

+- or -

+- Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen.
+Then, press f11 while the "Press <F11> for recovery" message is displayed on the screen. - Click System Recovery in the Recovery Manager window. - 3.
+Follow the on-screen instructions.